chrismbirmingham/hci-face/backend/app/utils/stt/README.md

 # Speech To Text

-We take audio chunks over the websocket and determine if they contain speech in the websocket_processor.py, if they contain speech the segments are combined and sent to the whisper_stt.py module.
+We use a downloaded copy of the whisper speech-to-text model and pyannote to diarize the output.

+To run this file directly you will need to have pyaudio and pyannote installed.